 As a result of the construction of the proposed Development, there would be a net loss of woodland area.
-The area of stocked woodland in the study area would decrease by 60.1 ha, equivalent to 1.2 % of the FSA.
+The area of stocked woodland in the study area would decrease by 121.6 ha.

 In order to comply with the criteria of the Scottish Government's Control of Woodland Removal Policy, off-site compensation planting would be required.
 The Applicant is committed to providing appropriate compensatory planting.
 The extent, location and composition of such planting to be agreed with SF, taking into account any revision to the felling and restocking plans prior to the commencement of operation of the windfarm.